openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 - the server creates (initial) values at start up (from default/examples)
 - handles incomming requests (GET/POST)
     - stores the values on POST
-    - respond on GET by giving out the stored values
+    - respond on GET by handing out the stored values

 ## what is generated:
 - simpleserver.c implementation code